destiny0313/CSCI3100_Group41-Project-Code/README.md

 money" shopping mode.

 ## Implementation
-In this project, our group decided to use C language for implementation.<br/>
+In this project, our group mainly use PHP and HTML code to implement this project.

-For stage 2 - Initial Code, we are using mySQL and PHP to implement the application.<br/>
-To do so, we export sql files of our database from PHPMyAdmin.
-We also write PHP codes in notepad.
+In this repository, we have opened three folders to store different files.<br/>
+**Database**: Storage of sql files.
+We have implemented 5 database.
+The credit card database is just a simulation of bank's database.
+**Functions**: Storage of php files.
+All functions and UI of the application is implemented by PHP and HTML codes.
+**Logo**: Storage of logo related materials.

 ## Key Dates
 Phase 1 (Due on 13/3/2020) : Project Design Document<br/>